 Corvette Fun Facts

 - 1968.
-That is the first year that Corvette owners could opt for an AM/FM stero, for a nominal fee, of course.
+That is the first year that Corvette owners could opt for an AM/FM stereo, for a nominal fee, of course.

 - 1981.
 Since then, all Corvettes have been equipped with computers.

 - 1980.
 It was the 1980 Corvette that was the first to have a speedometer with a limit of 85mph.
-We aren’t sure if that stopped many people from trying for 100+
+We aren’t sure if that stopped many people from trying for over 100

 - 1979.
 For years, the crossed flag emblems were missing from the sides and nose of the Corvette.
 It was in 1979 that they made their big return.